emcd/python-lockup/sources/sphinx/development/environment.rst

 trailing whitespace, and indentation are enforced without the need for lots of editor-specific configurations to be distributed with the project.
 We recommend that you install an EditorConfig plugin for your editor of choice, if necessary.
-We provide an ``.editorconfig`` file at the top level of the project repository; this file has configurations relevant to the project.
+We provide an :file:`.editorconfig` file at the top level of the project repository; this file has configurations relevant to the project.